tromp/cuckoo/README.md

 Thus there is enourmous energy savings potential in accelerating the development of more efficient DRAM designs.
 While this paper and others like
 <a href="http://mbsullivan.info/attachments/papers/yoon2012dgms.pdf">The Dynamic Granularity Memory System</a>
-have proposed several sensible and promising design improvements, memory manufacturers taken a wait-and-see approach, likely due to the need for more advanced memory controllers, which they don't develop themselves, and uncertainty about market demand.
+have proposed several sensible and promising design improvements, memory manufacturers have taken a wait-and-see approach, likely due to the need for more advanced memory controllers, which they don't develop themselves, and uncertainty about market demand.
 However, a widely adopted PoW whose very bottleneck is purely random accesses to billions of bits would provide such demand.